James W. Rankin

 Second Language Acquisition and Pedagogy

-Jamie Rankin is a Senior Lecturer in the German Department, focusing on second language acquisition, teacher training and curriculum development.
+Jamie Rankin is a University Lecturer in the German Department, focusing on second language acquisition, teacher training and curriculum development.
 Since 2015 he has also served as the Director of the Princeton Center for Language Study, a program that provides instructors and students in all languages on campus with workshops, reading groups, resources for conferences and research, access to telecollaborative language instruction, and opportunities for ongoing professional development.

 His publications include numerous articles in Die Unterrichtspraxis on topics ranging from teacher training to extensive L2 reading and classroom-based Action Research, and a study of teacher cognition in the Modern Language Journal.
 As a presenter for the American Association of Teachers of German, he has given workshops on interactive tasks for L2 classrooms, assessment strategies, and vocabulary training.